The Effects of DNA Databases on the Deterrence and Detection of Offenders

 81 Pages Posted: 21 Jul 2016 Last revised: 4 Aug 2020

-This paper studies how collecting offender DNA profiles affects offenders’ later recidivism and likelihood of getting caught by exploiting a large expansion of Denmark’s DNA database.
-We find that DNA registration reduces recidivism within the following year by as much as 43% and it also increases the probability that offenders are identified if they recidivate, which we use to estimate the elasticity of criminal behavior with respect to the probability of detection to be -1.7, implying that a 1% higher detection probability reduces crime by almost 2%.
-We also find that DNA profiling changes non-criminal behavior: profiled offenders are more likely to engage in a stable relationship, and live with their children.
+This paper studies the effects of adding criminal offenders to a DNA database.
+Using a large expansion of Denmark’s DNA database, we find that DNA registration reduces recidivism within the following year by as much as 43% and it also increases the probability that offenders are identified if they recidivate, which we use to estimate the elasticity of crime with respect to the detection probability to be -2.7, implying that a 1% higher detection probability reduces crime by more than 2%.
+We also find that DNA registration makes offenders more likely to find employment, enroll in education, and live in a more stable family environment.

 Keywords: DNA, deterrence, crime, recidivism, technology